mratmeyer/maxratmeyer.com/src/posts/managing-my-dns-through-dnscontrol.md

 ---
 DNS records are a pain to manage.
 Each provider has its own UI, it's hard to make changes to multiple domains at once, and you can't easily revert changes.
 A few months ago, I was researching some DNS management tools and I came across DNSControl.
 DNSControl stores all of your DNS records in a single JavaScript file and saves it in git, and lets you deploy your records to production in one command.

-{% Image "dnscontrol-records.jpg", "DNSControl Records for one of my domains", "100vw, 100vw" %}
+{% Image "dnscontrol-records.jpg", "DNSControl Records for one of my domains" %}

 ## Setting it up